 How online course platforms work

-As online course platforms become more common, two general business models have emerged: hosted and marketplace solutions.
+There are two business models for online course platforms: hosted and marketplace solutions.
 Both have pros and cons, depending on what you're looking for.

 Hosted solutions for online course platforms